cake-contrib/Cake.Recipe/docs/input/docs/contributing/how-to-release.md

 ---
 Order: 20
 Title: How to release Cake.Recipe
-Description: Instructions how to release Cake.Recipe
+Description: Instructions on how to release Cake.Recipe
 ---

 See [creating a release] how to create a new release.